MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMPrebootRecoveryInfo.md

 ### -RecoveryUrl

 Replace the default URL displayed in the pre-boot BitLocker recovery screen.
 The maximum URI length is 32,768 characters.
+Use this parameter with the **-UseRecoveryUrl** parameter.

 ```yaml
 Type: Uri